taikedz-mt/tincraft/README.md

 Tin, from moreores, is pretty useless in most games.

-This will be a place to put ideas of things to use tin for.
+Here's some crafts to make tin marginally useful.